 7. Visit Galway Cathedral

 Apart from the famous pubs and picturesque streets, Galway impresses with its historical and cultural heritage.
 Galway Cathedral is one of the best places to see this side of the city.
-Relatively young, the cathedral is one of the biggest and most beautiful buildings in Galway.
-Moreover, a visit to Galway Cathedral is one of the best free things to do in the city.
+Relatively young, the cathedral is one of the biggest and most beautiful buildings in the city.
+Moreover, it falls into the category of free things to do in Galway.

 8. See the Fastest Flowing River in Europe

 Galway is not the biggest city in Ireland.
 Nevertheless, it overcomes this shortcoming with the River Corrib, the fastest flowing river in Europe.
 The place never ceases to charm both the locals and visitors.
 Sitting or walking along its banks and admiring the surroundings is one the favorite things to do in Galway on a lazy afternoon.

-9. Add the Collegiate Church of St. Nicholas to Your List of the Best Things to Do in Galway
+9. Explore the Collegiate Church of St. Nicholas

 To keep that cultural ball rolling, the locals recommend adding the Collegiate Church of St. Nicholas to your Galway itinerary.
 Founded in 1320, it’s the largest medieval parish church in the country.
 Its rich history supported by beautiful monuments and memorials have been a center of attraction for many centuries.
-Even such a prominent persona as Christopher Columbus visited the church in late 15th century.
+Even such a prominent persona as Christopher Columbus visited the church in the late 15th century.

 10. Do Your Banking at Lynch’s Castle

 Banking is probably not your first priority when visiting the city.
 Nevertheless, take time to visit Allied Irish Bank, located in Lynch’s Castle.
-The Lynch family built the castle in 16th century to protect themselves from the raids of the chieftains of the 14 Tribes.
+The Lynch family built the castle in the 16th century to protect themselves from the raids of the chieftains of the 14 Tribes.
 Despite some major renovations, the building is still recognized as one of the best examples of medieval fortified houses.

-While visiting the local pubs is one of the best things to do in Galway for some visitors, others may long for the most beautiful places on the bank of the river.
-And why not?
-Fairy-take houses, also known as the Long Walk, add a unique look and Scandinavian vibe to the city.
+While visiting the local pubs is one of the best things to do in Galway for some visitors, others may long for solitude and a pop of color along the river bank where fairytale houses, also known as the Long Walk, add a unique look and a Scandinavian vibe to the city.

 12. Check out Spanish Arch